 Why do we love this sunny season?
 Glad you asked!

 Arizona’s toasty temperatures certainly stir up conversation throughout the summer months.
-The truth is, Tempe’s wide variety of cool things to do in the sun, air-conditioned indoor adventures and the best deals of the year welcome visitors and locals all season long.
+The truth is, Tempe’s wide variety of cool pools, indoor adventures and the best deals of the year welcome visitors and locals all season long.
 Is it warm?
 Yes, it is.
 But keep in mind, 100 degrees in the Sonoran Desert feels much more comfortable (it’s a dry heat) than in climates with high humidity.

 Here are a few of the things we love about summer in Tempe: